-Indoor tanning is big business, with an estimated $2.6 billion revenue in 2010.
-Despite efforts by the Food & Drug Administration and the American Academy of Dermatology to restrict false advertising, these for-profit enterprises often shade the truth about the serious consequences of indoor tanning.
-Perhaps you’ve seen some of these “whoppers” posted at local fitness centers or salons, promoting their tanning services:
+Indoor tanning is big business, generating an estimated $5 billion in profits every year.
+Despite efforts by the Food & Drug Administration and the American Academy of Dermatology to restrict false advertising, these for-profit companies often cover up the truth about the serious consequences of indoor tanning.
+Perhaps you’ve seen some of these “whoppers” posted at local fitness centers or salons promoting their tanning services:

 It’s safer than natural sun exposure.

-It helps improve skin conditions like acne, eczema and psoriasis.
+It helps improve skin conditions such as acne, eczema and psoriasis.

 False.
-Although other forms of light can be used to treat these conditions, indoor tanning uses a portion of ultraviolet light that is not known to be an efficacious treatment for these skin diseases.
-Paradoxically, indoor tanning may even have detrimental consequences in these skin diseases, since other proven treatments like antibiotics, can make your skin even more sensitive to UV radiation and the damage it causes.
+Although other forms of light can be used to treat these conditions, indoor tanning uses a portion of ultraviolet light that is not known to be an effective treatment for these skin diseases.
+In fact, indoor tanning may even make things worse, because antibiotics and other treatments that have proved effective for them can make your skin even more sensitive to UV radiation and increase the damage it causes.

 In addition, UV light (from either natural or artificial sources) increases wrinkle formation and skin aging.
 Good UV protection is one of the best tools to reduce aging-related skin changes.

-Getting a “base” tan before going on a beach vacation helps to protect your skin from burning.
+Getting a “base” tan before going on a beach vacation helps protect your skin from burning.

 False.
-A tan is how your skin responds to damage but it’s very ineffective at preventing additional sun damage and sunburns.
-The damage caused by ultraviolet light is cumulative—and permanent.
+A tan is how your skin responds to damage, but it does not prevent additional sun damage and sunburns.
+The damage caused by ultraviolet light adds up over time — and it's permanent.
 It does not go away after the tan fades.
-The only way to safely and effectively prevent sun damage and burning is to follow good sun protective measures.
-Use sun protective clothing, choose outdoor activities wisely and plan them for times of the day when the sunlight is weaker.
+The only way to safely and effectively prevent sun damage and burning is to practice good sun-protection habits.
+Use sun-protective clothing and plan to be outdoors when the sunlight is weaker.
 Seek shade during the sun’s most intense hours, 10 a.m. to 4 p.m.
-Cover all your exposed skin areas daily with broad-spectrum sunscreen with SPF of at least 30.
+Cover all your exposed skin areas daily with broad-spectrum sunscreen with an SPF (sun protection factor) of at least 30.
 Reapply every two hours, and after swimming or exercising.

 Indoor tanning is a good way to get vitamin D.

 False.
-The UV radiation from indoor tanning equipment is not the right kind to induce appropriate vitamin D production.
-It is better to get your vitamin D from healthy eating and taking oral supplements without increasing skin cancer risk.
+The UV radiation from indoor tanning equipment is not the right kind to help your body produce the vitamin D you need.
+It's better to get your vitamin D from healthy eating and taking oral supplements without increasing your risk of skin cancer.